yude/mutualeyes/README.md

 # kakashiz

 kakashiz is easy-to-ported decentralized monitoring system mainly developed for microcomputers.\
-This branch is for RP2040 chip (Raspberry Pi Pico W).
+This branch contains implementation in MicroPython.

-## Depencencies
+## Development

-- Install the package listed below by using `mip`.
+- Install packages listed below by using `mip`.
+This is required for each microcomputers.
     - `copy`

-## Development
+    - `logging`

-This project uses [Pipenv](https://pipenv-ja.readthedocs.io/ja/translate-ja/) to manage packages, etc.
+    - `ntptime`

-* Install dependencies: `pipenv install`
+- Run this software.
-* Attach to shell: `pipenv shell`
+    - `cd src && mpremote [device] mount . run main.py`

 ## License